 DOT Compliance

-For those currently employed or seeking employment with the U.S Department of Transportation (DOT), it's important to remain mindful of the various industry drug and alcohol testing requirements.
-In 1991, the U.S Congress passed the Omnibus Transportation Employee Testing Act, which required DOT agencies to enforce drug and alcohol testing for safety-sensitive transportation industry employees.
+Federal regulations are not optional.
+If you're employed by or seeking employment with the U.S. Department of Transportation (DOT), you should be mindful of the industry's drug and alcohol testing requirements.
+Since 1991, the Omnibus Transportation Employee Testing Act has mandated DOT agencies to enforce testing for safety-sensitive positions across the transportation industry.
+Employers must adhere to specific DOT compliance.

-The DOT consists of a wide array of government sectors, such as the Federal Motor Carrier Safety Administration (FMCSA), the Federal Railroad Administration (FRA), and the Federal Transit Administration (FTA).
-From bus drivers to locomotive engineers, employees and employers must refer to position-specific DOT regulations regarding drug and alcohol policy to ensure complete DOT compliance.
+The DOT includes a wide array of government sectors, such as the Federal Motor Carrier Safety Administration (FMCSA), the Federal Railroad Administration (FRA), and the Federal Transit Administration (FTA).
+DOT-regulated positions, from bus drivers to locomotive engineers, must refer to position-specific DOT regulations for drug and alcohol policy to remain in compliance with DOT regulatory compliance standards.

 DOT Pre-Employment Drug Testing